-The last criterion, namely, output legitimacy, is difficult to assess.
+The last criterion, that of output legitimacy, is difficult to assess.
 Today, the quality of the IPU's output, as measured by its objectives and purposes according to Art.
-I of its Statutes, is of a mixed nature.68 The Union, as the focal point for worldwide parliamentary dialogue, surely fosters contacts, coordination and the exchange of experience among Parliaments and parliamentarians of all countries.
+1 of its Statutes, is of a mixed nature.
+60 The Union, as the focal point for world-wide parliamentary dialogue, surely fosters contacts, co-ordination and the exchange of experience among parliaments and parliamentarians of all countries.
 It also considers all sorts of questions of international interest and expresses its views on such issues.
-Yet, the aim of bringing about action by Parliaments and their members in the context of these views is not really achieved.
+Yet, the aim of bringing about action by parliaments and their members in the context of these views is not really achieved.
 Parliaments, especially in developed countries, very often ignore the results of the Inter-Parliamentary Union.
-It does, however, effectively contribute to the defence and promotion of human rights.69 It does also effectively contribute to better knowledge of the working of representative institutions and to the strengthening and development of their means of action through its technical assistance programme (see above).
-The Union also supports the efforts of the UN and works in close cooperation with it.
-Finally, it also co-operates with the inter-parliamentary organisations, as well as with intergovernmental and non-governmental organisations which are motivated by the same ideals.
+However, it does effectively contribute to the defence and promotion of human rights.6 It does also effectively contribute to improve knowledge of the working of representative institutions and to the strengthening and development of their means of action through its technical assistance programme (see above).
+The Union also supports the efforts of the UN and works in close co-operation with it.
+Finally, it also co-operates with the regional inter-parliamentary organizations, as well as with international, intergovernmental and non-governmental organizations motivated by the same ideals.
 Yet, the co-operation with NGOs is underdeveloped (see above).
-With regard to the role of the Union in promoting democracy inside states, it follows the developed its own jurisprudence.
-Other, extra-jurisdictional mechanisms for the protection of human rights within the organization or the system do not exist.
-Of course, there is also no criminal law, no criminal jurisdiction, no common passport, and no common citizenship.
+With regard to the role of the Union in promoting democracy inside states, it follows the principle of inclusion of 'non-democratic' parliaments and of influencing them from within, through parliamentary practice in its own ranks, through the adoption of democratic principles, 62 and through its technical assistance programme.